Sander-Brilman/php-website-template/readme.md

 - **$locate** set this value to a value of `language_TERRITORY` format. (*nl_NL* or *en_US* for example, [see the complete list](https://www.science.co.il/language/Locale-codes.php))

-## **Setup guide > DataBase variables**
+**DataBase variables**

-If you want to use a database you can fill in these variables at the end of the file.
+If you want to use a database you can fill in these variables.
 ```php
     $host       = '';
     $db_name    = '';